morpk/Microsoft365/README.md

 # Microsoft365
-A Collection of M365 Scripts
+A Collection of M365 PowerShell Scripts